sagemathinc/cocalc-doc/source/teaching-course-management.rst

 .. image:: img/teaching/collected_assignments.png
      :width: 100%
+     :alt: "collect" folder for each student

 The folder corresponding to each collected assignment will have been given a unique random name.
 Navigating inside this folder, you will see all collected files along with a text file whose filename identifies the student.

 .. image:: img/teaching/Identify_student.png
      :width: 100%
+     :alt: student name appears under the folder with the

 At this point, you can open and mark the student's returned assignment.